 WHAT WED HAS ACHIEVED

 Our WED achievements include in the Saudi Arabia WED team hosted a nation-wide entrepreneurship training program for 60,000 female college students and early-stage entrepreneurs.
 25 young women received funding to launch their own businesses.
 In New York City at the UN, WED donated 1000 microloans to impoverished women so they can start their own business.
 In Oman, our WED ambassador announced an initiative to empower women by using their vote against arranged marriages.
 And in Uruguay, a partnership with a local university offered 20 scholarships to the girls present at the WED summit.
 Our Philippines team educated 1000 rural women with financial literacy – all over the world WED’s Ambassador team is making an impact!

 Women’s Entrepreneurship Day is every day!
 Celebrate, empower, and support women in business.

-We are proud to share that New York State’s Governor Andrew Cuomo, Los Angeles Mayor Eric Garcetti, Philadelphia Mayor Jim Kenney and New York City Mayor Bill De Blasio proclaimed Women’s Entrepreneurship Day an official day on November 19th annually.
+We are proud to share that New York State’s Governor Kathy Hochul, Los Angeles Mayor Eric Garcetti, Philadelphia Mayor Jim Kenney and New York City Mayor Bill De Blasio proclaimed Women’s Entrepreneurship Day an official day on November 19th annually.
 Every year, the U.S. House of Representatives recognizes our movement on November 19th as “A Day in Honor of Women Entrepreneurs” under the leadership of Congresswoman Grace Meng.

 Since the first WED in 2013, we have grown our organization to become a powerful network for women in business, and have reached over 5 Billion people.
 Our social impact initiative #ChooseWOMEN is a simplified movement to educate and unite consumers and businesses across the world in the name of empowering women in business! #ChooseWOMEN invites consumers to support women-owned businesses on the Wednesday after Thanksgiving in the spirit of Small Business Saturday and Giving Tuesday.
 Global participants can log on to ChooseWOMEN.org — the largest global directory of women-owned businesses in the world — allowing anyone, anywhere, anytime to find and support women in business!